 Given the number of people in the state who have been arrested for a marijuana-related misdemeanor, it has helped provide a lot of people with a much-needed break.

-In New Jersey, it is hoped that marijuana will be legalized recreationally; possibly by the end of 2019.
+In New Jersey, it is hoped that marijuana will be legalized recreationally.
 In the meantime, residents with a marijuana-related conviction can apply to have their record expunged.
 In this case, it may be worth getting in touch with a well-respected legal firm within the state.

 In Michigan in July 2019, Senator Jeff Irwin introduced legislation to expunge the records of those convicted of possession and use of weed.
 The bill is similar to what has happened in California, and aims to clear low-level cannabis crimes; a sensible option in a state where the residents have voted to legalize recreational pot.
 If passed into law, it will allow 235,000 people to have misdemeanor records for use and possession automatically expunged.